bomonike/bomonike.github.io/ap-compsci.md

    * <a target="_blank" href="https://learning.edx.org/course/course-v1:HarvardX+CS50AI+1T2020/">CS50 AI with Python</a>
    * <a target="_blank" href="https://www.youtube.com/watch?v=tIfWkN1hqZs">1:39:33 Teaching CS50 with AI</a>
    <br /><br />

+Install apps to view the class on <a target="_blank" href="https://apps.apple.com/us/app/cs50/id1631064453">Apple TV</a> and
+<a target="_blank" href="https://play.google.com/store/apps/details?id=edu.harvard.cs50.googletv">Google TV</a>.
+Mobile apps on iPhones are not yet available.

+<a target="_blank" href="https://www.youtube.com/watch?v=22BRMz8siIE">VIDEO</a>: CS50 and the AP CSP Curriculum Framework (from 2016)

 * Run the website locally:
    ```